Equitis90/support-issue-tracker-demo/README.md

 ## Setting up app #

-Project can be opened in RubyMine IDE.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Project can be opened in RubyMine IDE.
-Install ruby (2.1.1 [here](http://rubyinstaller.org/downloads/ 'http://rubyinstaller.org/downloads/'), and DevKit from the same page [installation notes](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit 'https://github.com/oneclick/rubyinstaller/wiki/Development-Kit')), and Postgresql (can be downloaded from [here](http://www.postgresql.org/download/ "http://www.postgresql.org/download/")).
+Install ruby (2.1.1 [here](http://rubyinstaller.org/downloads/ "http://rubyinstaller.org/downloads/"), and DevKit from the same page [installation notes](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit "https://github.com/oneclick/rubyinstaller/wiki/Development-Kit")), and Postgresql (can be downloaded from [here](http://www.postgresql.org/download/ "http://www.postgresql.org/download/")).

-First of all you need to setup postgres database.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First of all you need to setup postgres database.
 Instructions can be found [here] (http://www.postgresql.org/docs/9.4/static/sql-createdatabase.html, 'http://www.postgresql.org/docs/9.4/static/sql-createdatabase.html').

-By default database name is `` sit ``, role name is `` vlad ``, and its password `` 123 ``.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;By default database name is `` sit ``, role name is `` vlad ``, and its password `` 123 ``.
 You need to create database and role with this parameters, or create custom database and role and set its parameters to ``  config/database.yml `` project file, in development and production sections.

   Install bundler gem:
   `` gem install bundler ``

   Install gems:
   `` bundle install ``

   Run migrations:
   `` rake db:migrate ``
   `` rake db:seed ``

-In `` config/environments/development.rb `` and `` config/environments/production.rb `` files, you need to specify gmail accout and use it as smtp server.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In `` config/environments/development.rb `` and `` config/environments/production.rb `` files, you need to specify gmail accout and use it as smtp server.
 Settings can be found in block:
 `` config.action_mailer.smtp_settings = { ``
 ``        :address              => "smtp.gmail.com", ``
 ``        :port                 => 587,  ``